Skyblueballykid/React-Todo-App/README.md

-## Simple Todo App created using React Hooks
+## Todo App created using React Hooks

 ## Prerequisities

 Before you start, make sure you run: